About the Indiana Room

 Improvements to the Indiana Room

-As part of a large investment in improving customer services and wayfinding on the second floor, the Library will be making improvements to the layout of the Indiana Room.
-Our subject experts are also developing better wayfinding aides and new resource guides to help customers discover and use high demand resources in the Indiana Room.
-The Library is improving access to the Indiana Room collection by moving the vertical files into the public area.
+As part of a large investment in improving customer services and wayfinding on the second floor, the Library has made improvements to the layout of the Indiana Room.
+Our subject experts have developed new resource guides to help you discover and use high demand resources in the Indiana Room.
 The Library also continues to support the digitization of resources of local value and interest.